All About The Fairways

 Headford and released on the Gerry Gallagher's Sligo-based Sunset Records.
 Although

-the record may not have done very well, it was definitely part of a
+the record did not do very well, it was reflective of a

 growing trend for bands to record and release their own material